Maryam-Ashfaq10/Rate-Limit/README.md

 3. Every incoming request consumes one token.
 4. If the bucket has no tokens left, the request is rejected until it refills.

+## 2. Fixed Window

+**How it works:**
+1. Time is divided into fixed-size windows (e.g. every 60 seconds).
+2. Each window has a counter that starts at 0.
+3. When a request arrives, the current window is identified based on the timestamp and the counter for that window is incremented by 1.
+4. If the counter exceeds the limit, the request is rejected.